UK's Cameron backs minister in row over "pleb" swipe at police

 Rivals mock them as out-of-touch "toffs", the sort of derogatory term that is politically toxic in class-obsessed Britain.
 A Conservative politician described Cameron and finance minister George Osborne as "arrogant posh boys" in April.

-Cameron's spokesman said on Monday it was time to draw a line under the affair after Mitchell apologized again to police, even while denying using the words attributed to him.
+Cameron's spokesman said on Monday it was time to draw a line under the affair after Mitchell apologised again to police, even while denying using the words attributed to him.

 "He has acknowledged that that behaviour was unacceptable and the apology has been accepted," the spokesman said.
 He would not be drawn on Mitchell's choice of words or whether he was accusing the police of not telling the truth.